akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 >>> NEED FOLLOWING plus any planned missing bits for...
 Departure – The week of preparation, the new reeve and cook, the farewell.
 AND The Road to Winchester – The journey, Beatrice’s stiffness, the arrival at Westminster (transition to Chapter 17).

+“We are going to Winchester in a fortnight.
+The court has been too long in the forest, and I have business in the city—and after that, I have a ship to catch.”